home-assistant/home-assistant.io/source/_components/ps4.markdown

 ## {% linkable_title Granting Port Access %}

-The PlayStation 4 component requires the use of privileged ports to work correctly, specifically UDP port 987 and TCP port 997.
+The PlayStation 4 integration requires the use of privileged ports to work correctly, specifically UDP port 987 and TCP port 997.
 Depending on your OS of your Home Assistant instance you may need to allow usage of privileged ports manually.

 <p class='note warning'>
   Do not run your <b>Home Assistant</b> instance itself as <b>root</b> or with <b>root/sudo privileges</b> to accomplish this.
 This would create a security risk for your host system.